-Equal Futures creates connections for people with a learning disability or autism and their family carers through Circles of Support, befriending and social events.
+Equal Futures creates connections for people with a learning disability and their family carers through Circles of Support, befriending and social events.
 You will work as part of a small team of dedicated volunteers to organise fundraising events, such as coffee mornings, raffles and auctions, quiz nights and suppers, and support other fundraisers who get involved in local events, such as the KiltWalk.
 You will benefit from ongoing skills development as well as friendly, professional support from our Project Coordinators and Fundraising staff.

 What will you do as a Volunteer Fundraiser with Equal Futures?

 You will meet with a small group of Volunteer Fundraisers on a regular basis to come with up with ideas to raise funds for our small charity.
 You’ll plan, book and execute community-centric events, with support from professional fundraisers, identify which resources you’ll need and liaise with local organisations to get things underway.
 You’ll use your passion and enthusiasm to win support from local companies and businesses and help to ensure Equal Futures is their charity of choice.

 You’ll enjoy lots of benefits being a Volunteer Fundraiser, such as:

 • Learning from an experienced and knowledgeable team

 • Volunteering on a flexible basis that fits in with your life

 • Access to free training and regular support

 • Seeing the difference that you’re making to people’s lives